WebDataRocks/pivot-angular/README.md

 For details on how to integrate WebDataRocks into existing Angular projects, check out the [integration with Angular](https://www.webdatarocks.com/doc/angular/how-to-start-online-reporting).

+## WebDataRocks licensing

+This WebDataRocks sample project is released under the MIT license (free and open-source).

+[WebDataRocks](https://www.webdatarocks.com/) is distributed under the terms and conditions of the WebDataRocks End User License Agreement: https://www.webdatarocks.com/license-agreement/.

 ## Support

-For WebDataRocks-related questions, bug reports and features requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).
+For WebDataRocks-related questions, bug reports, and feature requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).